CASoS Engineering for Epidemics &Pandemics

 Meanwhile, and as a public service, The Global SoS Network is listing some published remedies, and related information readily accessible in the Internet that could be capable of stopping the spread of the virus altogether.
 The list is not medical advice; it is a CASoS Engineering solution as applied to a global pandemic.

-The suggestion that The Global SoS Network makes is that the WHO adds a 6th step to its procedure to kicking out this and other virus-borne diseases:
+The suggestion that The Global SoS Network makes is that the WHO adds a 6th step to its procedure to eliminating out this and other virus-borne diseases:

 Step 6.
 Symptoms.
 Have the symptoms?
 Use curcumin or curry as an abundant spice.
-Eat a pineapple.
-Seriously- If and when you realize you are infected do not just stay home and do nothing.
-Standard procedure seems to be to wait for the disease to run its course, and then go to hospital care if you get too ill.
+Eat a pineapple a day.
+If and when you realize you are infected do not just stay home and do nothing.
+Standard procedure is to wait for the disease to run its course, and then go to hospital care if you get too ill.

 Eat the fruit or drink the juice (with all of the fiber) of perhaps ½ to a pineapple a day for around a week.
 A study linked below proposes bromelain, a proteolytic or protein-digesting enzyme from the pineapple fruit as an antiviral agent that digests and degrades the virus envelope, which usually has structures made up of proteins and/or lipids, making the virus lose its capacity to reproduce.